- Rent Control / Increase Limitations. West Virginia state landlords can raise rent only after the lease has ended.

 Laws Regarding Late Fees

-West Virginia does not legislate late fees.
-However, a landlord must disclose all potential fees in the written lease (West Virginia Code 37-6A-2 (2)(1)).
+West Virginia does not regulate fees.
+However, a landlord must disclose all potential fees in the written lease and the late fee must be “reasonable”.
+(West Virg.
+Code 37-6A-2)

 Cities in the State With Rent Control